panzerdp/dmitripavlutin.com/content/posts/096-arrow-functions/index.md

 ---
 title: "Understanding Arrow Functions in 5 Easy Steps"
-description: "In this post I’m going to explain the arrow functions in JavaScript"
+description: "I'm going to explain, in 5 easy steps, how to use arrow functions in JavaScript."
 published: "2020-09-08T12:00Z"
 modified: "2020-09-08T12:00Z"
 thumbnail: "./images/cover-5.png"